Completing Your Application

 732/932-7711 Fax: 732/932-8231

 On-campus information sessions are scheduled on a regular basis.
-Our Information Sessions provide an opportunity for prospective students to learn more about the The Master of Library and Information Science (MLIS) and The School of Communication and Information at Rutgers University.
+Our Information Sessions provide an opportunity for prospective students to learn more about the MLIS program and The School of Communication & Information at Rutgers University.

 The sessions are designed to answer all of your questions about the program, explain the benefits of a graduate degree from Rutgers University, and discuss emerging trends and careers in your intended field of study.